PRMA-PRMA/HeartScan_Classifier/README.md

 python scripts/main.py
 ```

-This will open a window where you can select the input CSV file, define where you would like to save the results, specify the disease/diseases of interest, and toggle use of the negation filter.
+This will open a window where you can select the input CSV file, define where you would like to save the results, specify the disease/diseases of interest (comma seperated), and toggle use of the negation filter.

+For best results when specifying disease terms, include likely aliases you expect in your data. ie for if evaluating for amyloidosis you might type "amyloid, amyloidosis".

 ### Step 2: Processing Reports